JaLe29/nestjs-graphql-validator/README.md

 # nestjs graphql validator [![NPM version](https://badge.fury.io/js/nestjs-graphql-validator.svg)](http://badge.fury.io/js/nestjs-graphql-validator)

-Would you like to validate that your string is not longer that 250 characters?
+Would you like to validate that your string is not longer than 250 characters?
 Or is acceptable by regex?
 You can...

 ### Example usage
 In your `resolver` file